Hydrospheredata/mist/docs/library_scala.md

 #### Mist extras

-Every job invocation on Mist has unique id and performs on some worker.
-It can be usefull in some situtaions to known that information at job side.
+Every function invocation on Mist has unique id and associated worker.
+It could be useful in some cases to have that extra information in a function body.
-Also mist provides special logger that collect logs on mist-master node, so you can use it to debug your jobs.
+Also mist provides special logger that collect logs on mist-master node, so you can use it to debug your Spark jobs.
-This things together are called `MistExtras`.
+These utilities are called `MistExtras`.
 Example:

 ```scala
 import mist.api._